-As the disruption exposed the massive pitfalls in the traditional age-old resiliency planning, businesses rushed to migrate their operations and workloads to the cloud.
-Cloud seemed not only the most efficient way to resiliency but also the best way to achieve flexibility during a highly fluctuating market condition.
+As the disruption exposed the massive pitfalls in the traditional age-old resiliency planning, businesses rushed to migrate their operations and workloads to the cloud. cloud resource provisioning seemed not only the most efficient way to resiliency but also the best way to achieve flexibility during a highly fluctuating market condition.

 As the pandemic progressed, several industries faced a huge surge in business.
 Demand for online retail, video calling, telemedicine, online banking, pharmaceutical manufacturing, e-learning skyrocketed like never before.

 To deliver on the demand and prepare for peak times, businesses scaled up their cloud usage, mostly without proper planning.
-According to the Flexera 2020 State of the Cloud report, almost 59% of enterprises expected higher cloud usage than what they had actually planned1.
-Respondents have also seen an average of 23% overrun of their original cloud budget which is expected to rise to 47% in the coming twelve months2.
+According to the Flexera 2020 State of the Cloud report, almost 59% of enterprises expected higher cloud provisioning than what they had actually planned.
+Respondents have also seen an average of 23% overrun of their original cloud budget which is expected to rise to 47% in the coming twelve months.

 But how accurate were they in predicting the surge in usage is the key question here.
-As per the Flexera report, the wasted spend is 30%3 whereas another report indicates that almost 40% of cloud spends was wasted due to overprovisioning4.
+As per the Flexera report, the wasted spend is 30% whereas another report indicates that almost 40% of cloud spends was wasted due to over provisioning.

 So what is overprovisioning?